 - Peel and remove the ends of the turnip.
 Cut the turnip into half or thirds to make it easier to cut if it is larger than 6 inches long.

 - Cut the smaller pieces in half lengthwise so that it can sit flat side down on the cutting board so it doesn't roll around while you are cutting it.
 Cut them into thin 2mm slices and then stack them 3-4 slices high and cut across into 2mm matchsticks.
 (See blog post for photos)

 - Once the turnip has all been cut, add it to a bowl and add 1 teaspoon of salt and massage it into the turnip.
 Give it a few good squeezes, you want to work the salt into the turnip to draw out the water and to soften the turnip so that it is pliable in the batter.

 - Set the turnip aside for 20 minutes and occasionally flip the turnip and massage the salt into it.

-Caramelizing the Bacon & Onions
+Caramelizing the Bacon & Onions (or shiitake & lap cheong)

 - Chop up the bacon into small pieces and slice the onion into thin slices.

 - In a frying pan set to medium heat, brown and caramelize the bacon and onion together.
 Once the bacon has been browned and the onion has been caramelized, set it aside to coolIf you are using shiitake mushrooms, dried shrimp and lap cheong instead, pan fry it now with a bit of oil to render out some of the fats from the sausage.
 This will make the lap cheong more flavorful.
 It's done when the sausage is a deep red.